 by Michael Jubinville, MPH

-You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors or experience with anemia.
+Talk with your doctor about your personal risk factors or concerns with anemia.
 By talking openly and regularly with your doctor, you can take an active role in your care.

 General Tips for Gathering Information

 Here are some tips that will make it easier for you to talk to your doctor:

 Anemia.
 American Society of Hematology website.
 Available at: